Licshee/404/README.md

 So I decided to bring the old IIS one back to poke some fun & mark the unforgettable old days back then we fight for & against the Microsoft web stack.

 ## Copyrights?
-As of when I started writing this note, the current [404.html](404.html) is completely handcrafted, tho I put some effort into it to make the page looks identical to the old one.
+As of when I started writing this note, the current [404.html](404.html) is completely handcrafted, tho I put some effort into it to make the page looks identical to the old one from IIS 5.0.

 ## Anything else?
 I hope I can bring more typical "404" or other error pages to the site in the future, including the IE ones and IIS ones beside 5.0/404b.htm.